russross/meddler/README.md

     has a primary key field, it must be zero (and will be omitted from the insert statement, prompting a default autoincrement value).

+        elt := &Person{
+            Name: "Alice",
+            Age: 22,
+            // ...
+        }
+        err := meddler.Insert(db, "person", elt)
+        // elt.ID is updated to the value assigned by the database

 *   Update(db DB, table string, src interface{}) error